EGI-Federation/fedcloud-catchall-operations/doc/architecture/decisions/0003-image-synching.md

 EGI provides an image repository (AppDB) for users to share VM images and VOs to add them to a list of images to be available at the sites supporting the VO.
-This has been managed with site-level although the uploading of images is for most sites a user-level operation that does not need any special privileges.
+This has been managed with the installation and configuration of specific tools at site-level although the uploading of images is for most sites a user-level operation that does not need any special privileges.

 The main software product for this is [cloudkeeper](https://github.com/the-cloudkeeper-project/cloudkeeper), which